hacspec/hacspec-python/README.md

+⚠️ This repository is outdated.
+Please check out https://github.com/hacspec/hacspec for further development of hacspec.

+---

 # hacspec

 hacspec is a proposal for a new specification language for crypto primitives that is succinct, that is easy to read and implement, and that lends itself to formal verification.